 Regularly check the primary and secondary condensate drains.
 The secondary drain has a stand pipe.
-An obstruction will force water to dump into the middle of the unit and drain out the sides of the Classic Heat Pump, causing discoloration of the side panels.
+An obstruction will force water to dump into the middle of the unit and drain out the sides of the heat pump unit, causing discoloration of the side panels.
 If discoloration is noted, service the drains.